Hummus-Ful/hummus-ful.github.io/_posts/2021-01-15-Pickle_Rick.md

 portal.php
 robots.txt
 ```

-As you recall, `robots.txt` is accessible directly using a browser.
-Therefore we can assume the directory itself and all of the files should be accessible.
-We'll try `http://pickle.rick/REDUCTED`
+According it's name, the first file might contain valuable information for us.

-Success!
-The file content is the first ingredient we need.
+As you recall, `robots.txt` file is accessible directly using a browser.
+Therefore we can assume the directory itself can be accessed by the web server.
+I leads us to try and access the above file using the browser path - `http://pickle.rick/REDACTED` - **Success!** the file content is the first ingredient we need.

 - [x] First Flag
 - [ ] Second Flag
 - [ ] Third Flag

-## find
+## Second flag - find
-If you try to access the rest of the files in that directory you'll find a file stating **"Look around the file system for the other ingredient."**.
-To do so we can use the `find` command to look for other files related to the ingredients.
+We should check the rest of the files in that directory.
+One of them is stating **"Look around the file system for the other ingredient."**.
+To do so we can use the `find` command. it will allow us to run a quick search for files/directories of interest (related to the ingredients).
-**Keep in mind** - The search is limited by user permissions, yet we should give it a try.
-The command is `find / -iname "*ingred*" -type f &2>/dev/null`
+**Keep in mind** - The search is limited by user permissions.
+The command we'll use is - `find / -iname "*ingred*" -type f 2>/dev/null` which breaks down to:
 * `/` is the root path to start the scan from
 * `-type f` search for file (d for directory)
-* `-iname "*ingred*"` file name to loog for.
+* `-iname "*ingred*"` file name to look for.
 We also use wildcards (`*`) as the filename might start/end with additional string.
-* `&2>/dev/null` this will produce a cleaner output as it will discard errors, such as permission
+* `2>/dev/null` this will produce a cleaner output as it will discard errors, such as permission

 ![try-hack-me-pickle-rick-find-search-results](/assets/img/posts/Pickle_rick/try-hack-me-pickle-rick-find-search-results.webp) _Pickle Rick find command results_

 We know the first file, but the second one is new.

 ## cat / head / tail / less
-The `cat`, `head` and `tail` commands are disabled. `less`, on the other hand is enabled and we're able to print the file content using `less /home/rick/"REDUCTED"`
+The `cat`, `head` and `tail` commands are disabled. `less`, on the other hand is enabled and we're able to print the file content using `less /home/rick/"REDACTED"`

 Note:
-: The filname includes a space, therefore we must use quotes on the filename.
+: The filename includes a space, therefore we **must use quotes** on the filename.

 Success! we have the second ingredient.
 - [x] First Flag